 - Pour the dried prunes and mix gently with a spatula.

-- Grease and flour a baking pan.
+- Grease and flour a baking pan (round for me).

 - Preheat the oven to 180C degrees.